chaiyixiao/CryptogramTeamWork/GroupProject/Design-Team/design-discussion.md

 The strtucture of this UML diagram is clear and you can understand each part quickly and easily.
 It covers all the required section and their relationships.
 Since its elegant and concise structure, it can be implemented painless and straightforward by the developers.

 **Cons:**
 The first thing should be point out is the class *ExternalWebService* cannot be isolated with other classes.
 Some relationship between this class and others should be marked and detailed in the UML.
-Secondly, some methodes should be detailed, such as *choose a cryptogram to solve*, *see previously solved cryptograms*, and *view the list of player ratings*
+Secondly, some methods should be detailed, such as *choose a cryptogram to solve*, *see previously solved cryptograms*, and *view the list of player ratings*
 # Team Design
 ![Screen Shot team](media/team.png)